-ESSENTIAL DATES: EXAM 1 -(110 points) EXAM 2 -(100 points)
+ESSENTIAL DATES: EXAM 1 - JUNE 20th (110 points)

 NOTE: You can review your exam grades with your TA only up till the class day prior to the next exam.
 If you have a grading question or dispute, be sure to settle it quickly!
 (We make no grade changes after we've gone on to the next exam.
 Do not come to me about Exam One once we've already taken Exam Two, etc.) All grading questions go to your TA first.